appsecpipeline/whTesting/README.md

 This will have loads of not-so-amazing data in it.

-This README.md is one example of that!
+This README.md is one example of not-so-amazing data!